 Methylmalonic Acid (MMA)

-B12 helps converting methylmalonyl-CoA, one of the forms of MMA, into succinyl-CoA.
+Vitamin B12 helps converting methylmalonyl-CoA, one of the forms of MMA, into succinyl-CoA.
 When you’re deficient in B12, MMA levels increase in both your blood and urine.
-You may be able to find MMA tests in private labs.
+You may be able to find an MMA test in hospitals or private labs.

 If you can’t find one, you can order a urinary MMA test from Dr. Eric Norman, founder of the test.
 The uMMA test is even better than the serum MMA test, because B12 deficiency patients with neurological damage excrete significantly more uMMA than those without damage.
 Therefore, uMMA tests can predict one’s path toward permanent neurological impairments.
 The test has a whopping 99% accuracy, making it confirmatory.